Ranfurly Shield in 2009: vs. Northland

 Canterbury came into the competition first on the points table while Northland came in from the bottom four.

 Canterbury started off scoring with a cross kick from right to left with lock Sam Whitelock catching the air ball uncontested and provided Canterbury with the 5 nil lead.
 Brett was successful with sideline conversion and Canterbury were up by 7, seven minutes into the game.
 Lachie Munro put Northland on the board when, after a scrum penalty, he kicked the three points to decrease the deficit to 4.
-A dangerous by flanker Joel McKenty reversed a penalty, and Stephen Brett converted the three points and canceled out Northlands earlier three-pointer.
+A dangerous by flanker Joel McKenty reversed a penalty, and Stephen Brett converted the three points and cancelled out Northlands earlier three-pointer.
 Another penalty by Brett lengthened Canterbury's lead to 10.
 But from the kickoff Northland executed some nice sweeping moves and 10 metres from the line Jole McKenty ran a good angle to cut through the defensive line and was to strong for the Canterbury sweepers.
 Lachie Munro added the conversion and Canterbury saw their lead reduce to 3.
 With another penalty to Canterbury and the scores at 16–10, Northland gained an attacking lineout five metres out from Canterbury's goalline.
 After the ball was taken, McKenty came around towards the sideline and received the ball; after a dummy he scored his second of the match.
 Munro couldn't convert and the teams went into halftime and the scoreboard reading 16–15 to Canterbury.

 Northland were found asleep in the first minute of the second half; Sean Maitland saw the gap and after throwing the quick throw in to Colin Slade, received the ball back after a draw and pass and scored in the corner.
 The conversion was unsuccessful and Canterbury were up 21–15.
 Two minutes later, Munro kicked another penalty and reduced his teams differential to 3.
 Another penalty in the 59th minute by Munro drew the score at 21 all.
-Sean Maitland scored his second when an overlap on the right side was utilized and he ran around to score under posts.
+Sean Maitland scored his second when an overlap on the right side was utilised and he ran around to score under posts.
 With the conversion successful, Canterbury were up 28 points to 21.
 No team looked like scoring for the rest of the game, except for a Stephen Brett dropped goal.
 And that was the final scoring play of the game with Canterbury winning, 31–21.